Library Association of Ireland

-The Library Association of Ireland (LAI) (Cumann Leabharlann na hÉireann) is a professional body representing librarians in the Republic of Ireland.
-It was founded in 1928.
+The Library Association of Ireland (LAI) (Cumann Leabharlann na hÉireann) is a professional body representing librarians and supporters of libraries in Ireland.
+It was founded in 1928, and is a nominating body for the upper house of the Irish parliament, Seanad Eireann.
+It has membership divisions for different aspects of library work and types of library, and it makes professional awards, presents a medal for support of the library sector and administers an award for children's books by debut authors.

 Objectives

 The Association works to develop high standards of librarianship and library information services in Ireland, and increase co-operation between libraries.
 It also represents the interests of its members in dealings with local governments and the Government of Ireland.
 The Association provides conferences, courses, examinations and certifications in library science to its members; giving recognition to degrees, diplomas or other professional qualifications in librarianship; it has also conducted courses of study, set examinations to test the proficiency of candidates, and issued diplomas.

 The LAI is a Company Limited by Guarantee and operates under Part 18 of the Companies Act 2014.
 The current constitution of the Association was adopted in 2021; a Working Group was convened in 2023 to examine the Constitution and Rules.